divyateja3/Niit/README.md

 # Niit
-this is my first repositry
+This is my first repositry
+1st comment